yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/enable-encryption-at-rest.md

 2. Click **Create Universe**.
 The **Universe Configuration** page appears.
 3. After you select a provider, the **Instance Configuration** section expands to show more options.
 4. Select the **Enable Encryption at Rest** option.
 The **Key Management Service Config** option appears.
 5. Select your KMS configuration from the **Key Management Service Config** list.
 The list displays only preconfigured KMS configurations.
-If you need to create one, see [Create a KMS configuration using AWS KMS](../create-kms-config.md/aws-kms/) and [Create a KMS configuration using AWS KMS](../create-kms-config.md/equinix-smartkey/).
+If you need to create one, see [Create a KMS configuration using AWS KMS](../create-kms-config.md/aws-kms/) and [Create a KMS configuration using Equinix SmartKey](../create-kms-config.md/equinix-smartkey/).
 6. Continue with your universe creation, then click **Create**.

 You can verify that encryption at rest has been successfully configured as follows: